tinitiateprime/python/python-core-language/python-exceptions/python_exceptions.md

     print(my_list[4])  # This will raise an IndexError except (KeyError, IndexError):
     print("Error: Key not found or index out of range")
-# Output: Error: Key not found or index out of range
+# OUTPUT: Error: Key not found or index out of range

 # Example 4: